openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-BTB is implemented as a memory which is composed of **BTBDepth configuration parameter** entries.
+BTB is implemented as an array which is composed of **BTBDepth configuration parameter** entries.
 The lower address bits of the virtual address point to the memory entry.

-When an JALR instruction jumps to a register is mispredicted by the EX_STAGE module, the JALR PC and the target address are stored into the BTB.
+When an JALR instruction is found mispredicted by the EX_STAGE module, the JALR PC and the target address are stored into the BTB.

 The information is stored in a **BTBDepth configuration parameter** entry table.